aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/vba-project/password-protect-the-vba-project-of-excel-workbook/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-## **Password Protect the VBA Project of Excel Workbook in Node.js**
+## **Password-protect the VBA project of an Excel workbook in Node.js**

-You can password protect the VBA (Visual Basic for Applications) Project of a workbook with Aspose.Cells using [**VbaProject.protect(boolean, string)**](https://reference.aspose.com/cells/nodejs-cpp/vbaproject/#protect-boolean-string-) method.
+You can password protect the VBA (Visual Basic for Applications) project of a workbook with Aspose.Cells using [**VbaProject.protect(boolean, string)**](https://reference.aspose.com/cells/nodejs-cpp/vbaproject/#protect-boolean-string-) method.

 ## **Sample Code**

-The following sample code loads the [sample Excel file](43352067.xlsm), accesses its VBA Project and protects it with a password.
+The following sample code loads the [sample Excel file](43352067.xlsm), accesses its VBA project and protects it with a password.
 Finally, it saves it as the [output Excel file](43352068.xlsm).

 ```javascript
 const path = require("path");